Connect With Locals and Enhance Your Experience Abroad

 For example, did you know that the Spanish word puente literally means bridge, but also refers to a long weekend that results because of a mid-week holiday?
 Puentes characterize the workplace in Spain.
 As a tourist, this might not be relevant at first sight since you wouldn’t be working.
 However, if you want to save on airfares, hotel rates, and avoid traffic, you should know about puentes and travel during the off-season.

 A country is shaped by its politics.
 As a traveler, you should be familiar with the destination’s political situation BEFORE you even book your tickets.
-Check out travel.state.gov, the official website of the U.S. Department of State, which provides country-specific information, including visa requirements and the location of the embassy, as well as security threats (that should be taken with a grain of salt), crime rates, medical information, and road conditions.
+Check out the official website of the U.S. Department of State, which provides country-specific information, including visa requirements, the location of the embassy, as well as security threats, crime rates, medical information, and road conditions.

-Why?
 Once in-country, you should also stay updated on what is going on.
 By reading newspapers, watching local TV channels, and speaking to locals, you can learn about what bothers them.
 When you first arrive, your best bet is to sit back and listen.
 Manifesting your own opinions can possibly get you into trouble, depending on where you are and what you say.
-If you feel motivated to help, you can start by volunteering, participating in a local demonstrations (again, be careful), or even starting your own organization.
+If you feel motivated to help, you can start by volunteering, observing a local demonstration, or finding ways to become part of the solution.

-Indian samosas, Mexican guacamole, German potato salad… doesn’t all of that sound delicious.
+Indian samosas, Mexican guacamole, German potato salad… doesn’t all of that sound delicious?
 If you travel to these respective countries, you will be able to try these local specialties first-hand.
-But delving deeper would be to make them yourself.
+But one way of delving deeper would be to make them yourself.
 Sure, you could go online, print out a recipe, and give it a try.
-However, wouldn’t it be more fun to learn from an actual local?
+However, wouldn’t it be more fun to learn from a local expert?
 Regional cooking classes offer you precisely this possibility.